pydantic/logfire/docs/integrations/sqlite3.md

 ## Usage

-We can use the sqlite in memory database to demonstrate the usage of the [`logfire.instrument_sqlite3()`][logfire.Logfire.instrument_sqlite3] method.
+We can use the sqlite in-memory database to demonstrate the usage of the [`logfire.instrument_sqlite3()`][logfire.Logfire.instrument_sqlite3] method.

 === "Instrument the package"